SoniaZaldana/GameCentre/A1/codesmells.md

 ## Objected oriented abuser in warehouseSimulation.
 ## Location: Line 65-89 in WareHouseSimulation
 ## Description:Both if statements which check for the type of worker do the same actions, which results in a complex
-## and long if statement, with a lot of very similar code.
+## and long if statement, with duplicate code.
-## Solution: Use polymorphism and make Picker and Sequencer both subclasses of Worker, so you don't even need
+## Solution: Use polymorphism and make Picker and Sequencer both subclasses of Worker, so you don't need
-## to use an switch statement and instead execute the same code on Worker.
+## to use a switch statement and instead execute the same code on Worker.
 Make Worker abstract and define in it the
 ## methods that both subclasses already implement.
-At Runtime, the code for the appropriate subclass will be executed.
+The code for the appropriate subclass will be executed when run.

 ## Code smell: Data Class